Phala-Network/index-contract/doc/play-with-index.md

 - You may need to let worker approve the handler contract

-For example you want to approve `Moonbeam bridge contract: 0x70085a09D30D6f8C4ecF6eE10120d1847383BB57` sepnd your  asset:
+For example you want to approve `Moonbeam bridge contract: 0x70085a09D30D6f8C4ecF6eE10120d1847383BB57` spend your  asset:

 ```sh
 node src/console.js --config src/config.poc5.json worker approve \